-From February 17, 2009 through January 31, 2013, the total amount of Receivership cash outflows - comprising professional fees and expenses, as well as other types of expenses - was approximately \$119.2 million.
+From February 17, 2009 through July 31, 2013, the total amount of Receivership cash outflows - comprising professional fees and expenses, as well as other types of expenses - was approximately \$124 million.

-Expenses Other than Professional Fees: The total amount of all payments made by the Receiver for expenses other than professional fees was approximately \$53.3 million.
-This figure comprises the following approximate amounts: \$26.7 million in personnel expenses and other employee expenses; \$3.8 million in insurance expenses; \$3.5 million in taxes; \$1.6 million in general and administrative expenses; \$2.4 million in telecommunications expenses; \$5.2 million in occupancy expenses; \$2.5 million in settled claims; and \$7.7 million in other expenses.
-As previously explained in the Fourth Interim Report [see Doc.
+Expenses Other than Professional Fees: The total amount of all payments made by the Receiver for expenses other than professional fees was approximately \$54.0 million.
+This figure comprises the following approximate amounts: \$27 million in personnel expenses and other employee expenses; \$3.8 million in insurance expenses; \$3.5 million in taxes; \$1.7 million in general and administrative expenses; \$2.5 million in telecommunications expenses; \$5.4 million in occupancy expenses; \$2.4 million in settled claims; and \$7.7 million in other expenses.
+As previously explained in the 4th Interim Report [see Doc.
 1630 at 5-7], these expenses have decreased dramatically as the Receivership has progressed.

-Professional Fees and Expenses: 7 As of January 31, 2013, the professional fees and expenses paid to the Receiver and his professionals total approximately \$63.3 million.
-Approximately half of this amount was paid in the first year of the Receivership (\$30.9 million)
+Professional Fees and Expenses:6 As of July 31, 2013, the professional fees and expenses paid to the Receiver and his professionals total approximately \$67.1 million.
+The largest single portion of this amount was paid in the first year of the Receivership (\$30.9 million from the first quarter of 2009 through the first quarter of 2010) to wind down operations and institute necessary legal actions to protect and benefit the Estate.